zubair-ahmad-beigh/mood-coach-app/README.md

 Edit
 Mood: Anxious
 Song: Let It Be - The Beatles
 Type: Mental Health Tip

 Prompt:
 Based on the song and the mood, generate a thoughtful mental health tip to comfort the user.
 🌱 Future Improvements
-🎶 Spotify API Integration (fetch user’s real-time song)
+🎶 Spotify API Integration to fetch real-time song info

-📊 Emotional heatmaps or journaling charts
+📊 Emotional heatmaps or journaling visualizations

-🔄 Save history of responses

-🧠 Sentiment detection via lyrics
+🧠 Sentiment detection from lyrics

+🔄 Save user history for reflection tracking

-🌐 Deploy to Streamlit Cloud / HuggingFace Spaces
+🌐 Deploy on Streamlit Cloud or Hugging Face Spaces

 📁 Folder Structure
 bash
 Copy
 Edit
 mood-coach-app/
-├── app.py              # Main Streamlit App
+├── app.py            # Main Streamlit app
-├── .env                # API Key (excluded from Git) ├── .gitignore          # Ignores .env and cache files ├── README.md           # You are here!
+├── .env              # API Key (excluded from Git) ├── .gitignore        # Git ignore rules
+├── README.md         # This file
-├── requirements.txt    # Dependencies
+├── requirements.txt  # Python dependencies
-├── prompt.txt          # Template prompt format
+├── prompt.txt        # Optional template for prompt
 🔐 Security Best Practices
-.env file is excluded from Git using .gitignore
+✅ .env is listed in .gitignore and not committed

-Groq API Key is securely loaded at runtime
+✅ API key is securely loaded using os.getenv()

-No secrets or keys are pushed to GitHub
+✅ No keys or secrets are exposed in the codebase

 🧠 Credits
 Built with ❤️ by Zubair Ahmad Beigh